erizov/Professor/semester_1/lecture_09_graph_algorithms/dfs/README.md

 ## Examples of Implementation

-This algorithm/pattern is implemented in the following frameworks and technologies:
+This altechniqueattern is implemented in the following frameworks and technologies:

 ### Spring Framework